visual-framework/vf-core/README.md

       - 🚫 `button {}`
       - 🚫🙊🙉 `div.button {}`
    - 🖕 This necessarily requires a bit more class writing, but it ensures the Visual Framework won't break existing code.
+   - BYOJS: Bring your own JavaScript.
+We've included only a minimal amount of JS in patterns and it's fully optional (just remove the JavaScript selectors).
+So if you'd rather use Angular or Bootstrap for your tabs, the Visual Framework won't get in the way.
 1. 🌕🌜 Use a little or a lot:
    - A lot: The framework (and [child theme template](https://github.com/khawkins98/vf-child-playground)) will generate a monolithic `styles.css` and `script.js` that can be easily included, a la Bootstrap.
    - A little: Instead you can include `.scss` partials or per-pattern `.css` and `.js` files.
 You can do this through making a [child theme](https://github.com/khawkins98/vf-child-playground) or [npm installs](https://www.npmjs.com/org/visual-framework).
-1. ☕️ BYOJS: Bring your own JavaScript.
-We've included only a minimal amount of JS in patterns and it's fully optional (just remove the JavaScript selectors).
-So if you'd rather use Angular or Bootstrap for your tabs, the Visual Framework won't get in the way.

-### Get started
+### 🚼 Get started

-Here are ways to utilise the Visual Framework:
+<a id="get-started"></a>Here are ways to utilise the Visual Framework:

 1. 🛍 [Browse the online patterns](https://visual-framework.github.io/vf-core)
 1. 🏎 Utilise the whole, unaltered Framework: include the [CSS, JS and copy a boilerplate](https://visual-framework.github.io/vf-core/components/render/vf-boilerplate-page)